rdalcega/Matrix_Playground/README.md

      training_timesteps: the number of environment timesteps that the agents are trained on

+PACKAGES: I think all you need for this to run is pettingzoo, stable_baselines3, and supersuit.
+I've been installing them in a virtualenv so as not to clutter my computer with packages I don't use.

  TODOS:

     - play around!
 Try out different games just to see what happens.